Seattle Police Chief Carmen Best says City Council drove her decision to abruptly retire

 “This is not about the money and certainly isn’t about the demonstrators” who were blocked from her home by neighbors, Best said.
 “Be real.
 I have a thicker skin than that.
 It really is about the overwhelming lack of respect for the officers, the men and women who work so hard day in and day out.”

+Council members voted Monday to reduce Seattle’s force of about 1,400 cops by up to 100.
+Durkan has said out of order layoffs would require union bargaining.
+“I just wasn’t willing to go down that road,” Best said Tuesday.

+Council members also voted to reduce command staff pay for the rest of the year, dropping Best’s wages from about $24,000 to about $23,000 per month and cutting the wages of others by larger amounts, percentage-wise.

-Best seemed almost upbeat as she thanked supporters and contemplated taking “some time for myself” after a long career.
+Yet Best seemed almost upbeat as she thanked supporters and contemplated taking “some time for myself.”
+She said she made the call to leave her position over the weekend.
+Monday’s council votes were somewhat anti-climatic; council members had already voted in committee last week.

 “This was a decision I wrestled with, but it’s time,” she said, calling her current job “the dream of a lifetime.”